 While the racks of clothes on sale are squarely aimed at locals (miniscule sizes), the souvenirs sold (Cambodian silks, lanterns, colourful rice baskets, etc) are selective and of fairly good quality.
 There is always a festive spirit to the place when we visit, with good-looking young local bands performing on the stage and smartly-dressed locals enjoying a night out.
 It’s a fun place to stop on your way out to dinner.

-Friday to Sunday 5pm-midnight.
+Friday to Sunday 5pm-midnight

 Central Market – Phsar Thmey

-Reopened just before we arrived in town, after having been closed for a long renovation, the splendid, yellow, Art Deco Central Market, built in 1937, is a must for architectural buffs as much as foodies and souvenir-hunters.
+The most popular Phnom Penh markets for tourists reopened just before we arrived in town, after having been closed for a long renovation, the splendid, yellow, Art Deco Central Market, built in 1937, is a must for architectural buffs as much as foodies and souvenir-hunters.

 Under the colossal central dome are jewellery ‘shops’ – little more than glass counters holding silver jewellery, watches and gems – while the four wings leading off the central hall sell a wide variety of clothes, shoes, bags, luggage, household goods, electronics, and books.
 There’s also an abundance of souvenirs, including Cambodian handicrafts, wooden carvings, silks, and kramas, the traditional checked cotton Khmer scarves.